nwokolawrence6/crave_tech/README.md

 NODE_ENV=development
 ```

-##Note
+## Note

-**For Database connection find the Mongo connection string found in the mail
+**For Database connection find the Mongo connection string found in the location in the email body.
-This database was created for testing of the project only, the server hosting the mongodb instance will be destroyed after the test is completed.**
+This database was created for testing of the project only, the server hosting the mongodb instance will be destroyed after the testing process is over.**

 * To start app run
 ```npm